HFO4/gameboy.live/README.md

 # Gameboy.Live
-🕹️ `Gameboy.Live` is a Gameboy emulator written in go for learning purpose.
+🕹️ `Gameboy.Live` is a Gameboy emulator written in go for learning purposes.
 You can simply play Gameboy games on your desktop:

 ![https://github.com/HFO4/gameboy.live/raw/master/doc/screenshot.png](https://github.com/HFO4/gameboy.live/raw/master/doc/screenshot.png)

-Or, play "Cloud gaming" in your terminal with one single command:
+Or, "Cloud Game" in your terminal with a single command:

 ```
 telnet gameboy.live 1989